deitch/kubernetes-addonmanager/README.md

 # Kubernetes AddOn Manager
 Kubernetes add-in manager to control deployment of your `kube-system` services, including networking, logging, metrics, etc. Run just this to get started and point it at a repo that has all of your other services.

-Every configurable amount of seconds, by default 300, will:
+Every configurable amount of seconds, by default 300, `kubernetes-addonmanager` will:

 1. `git pull` a git repo with all of your system-level add-ons
 2. Optionally, run a script in its root to do any pre-processing and transformation